Prashi-Devops/nodes/read.md

 The file does not need to have any content.
 It only needs to be present.
 Place this file into the [integration-serviceramp/track/deploy/](https://github.dxc.com/Platform-DXC/integration-serviceramp/tree/master/track/deploy) folder.

+Create a pull request for the two files and notify the approver to work the request.

+The release package creation is fully automated.
+When the files described in this section are merged into the `master` branch the package will be built automatically based on the contents of this file, then it will be deployed into the DEV environment.

+Verify in Jenkins that the merge and deploy processed successfully.
+Verify the package as needed in Artifactory.

+Address any errors from the Jenkins run before moving to the next step.

 ## <a href="#int-test-release" id="int-test-release"></a>DEPLOY:  Create the Integrated Test Release Package & Deploy to DEV

 The Integrated Test package contains automated tests which run in the pipeline.
 To create a new package, create a json file in the [integration-serviceramp/track/testrelease](https://github.dxc.com/Platform-DXC/integration-serviceramp/tree/master/track/testrelease) folder in the `master` branch.
 The file name convention is \<release_version>.json.